marcellino-ornelas/templates/docs/guide/README.md

 **Welcome to our user guides!**

-In these guides, we'll be covering some basics of tps.
+In these guides, we'll be covering some basics of tps and how to use it.
 This will include setting up a new template, packages, prompting users for information and more.
 The guides purpose is to breakdown tps and get into the nitty gritty details and quirks, while also providing interactive hands on examples to help demonstrate the powers of tps.

 ### Prerequisites